Ericsson/ecchronos/docs/STANDALONE.md

 In order to use custom connection providers in the standalone version of ecChronos there are a few things that needs to be considered.

-1. There must be a default constructor that takes `Config` as an argument.
+1. There must be a default constructor that takes `Config` and `Supplier` as an argument.
 2. The native connection provider must use `DataCenterAwarePolicy` which is located in the `connection` module.

 The provided configuration argument is read from the file `ecc.yml` so that custom connection providers could use the same configuration file if needed.